 5. After each update, click Save at the bottom of the window.
-Or click Revert Changes to delete any modifications made since the last Save.
+Optionally, click Revert Changes to delete any modifications made since the last Save.

 2. After each update, click Save at the bottom of the window.
-Or click Revert Changes to delete any modifications made since the last Save.
+Optionally, click Revert Changes to delete any modifications made since the last Save.

 User attributes are data fields in string format.
 A standard set of user attributes - employeeNumber, costCenter, division, and department - are available from the Active Directory.
 These values can be used to validate the users for entitlement in User Sync.